 Reptiles have a good source of protein and are relatively easy to catch.
 With reptiles, thorough cooking and hand washing are essential.
 All reptiles are regarded as carriers of salmonella, which is naturally present on their skin.
 In particular, turtles and snakes are known to infect people.

-To add on, Salmonella can be deadly if you are in an undernourished state, and your immune system is weak.
-Cook food thoroughly and be especially careful after handling any reptiles by washing your hands.
+To add on, Salmonella can be deadly if you are in an undernourished state and your immune system is weak.
+Cook food thoroughly and be careful after handling reptiles by washing your hands.
 In most parts of the world, lizards are plentiful.
 Their dry, scaly skin may recognize them.
 On each foot, they have five toes.

 It’s hard to hunt, and you’re going to spend a lot of energy on getting your food.
 Consider trapping instead of hunting.
-Trapping needs less skill and leaves you free time for looking for other sources of food.
+Trapping needs less skill and leaves you free time to look for other sources of food.

 All you need is a simple trap that is simple to remember and easy to construct.
 Here is one.